Warren A. Hunt, Jr.

 are possible, and mechanical proof techniques can determine whether

 implementations satisfy their specifications.
 Over the years, I have

 verified a number of different microprocessor designs of increasing

 I am also interested in computer architecture, low-power computing,

-garbage collection, and parallel computing.
-Currently, I am working
+garbage collection, and biological-inspired computing.
+Currently, I

 Addtional details are available.

 My primary contributions concern the formal specification and

 verification of digital computing systems.
 I am currently involved